phasefx/cognitive-genepool/02-cg_SRD.md

 Use it to get **leverage**.
 If it doesn’t change predictions or actions, treat it as decoration and swap frames.

+## Anthropomorphism note.
+The Cognitive Genepool is substrate-neutral.
+These documents are human-facing interfaces.

+Patterns generalize across systems; metaphors do not.
+Any application outside humans must specify its mapping explicitly.
+If no mapping exists, the metaphor does not apply.

 ## Glossary (SRD Terms)

 - **Agent:** A system that can be usefully modeled as pursuing outcomes across time via feedback (see Minimum Agency Test).